AllenJo72/Corporality/README.md

 # Corporality
 Script that monitors your system when you are away from it.
 Creates logs for all events on your system after initial run.
-Open Source Project, source code will be provided here after release.
+Open Source Project, source code will be provided here after release.🖥️